aditya-manit/cloudskew-landing/docs/frequently-asked-questions.md

 ### Why am I being redirected to stripe.com for payments?

-For simplified billing, CloudSkew has partnered with [Stripe](https://www.stripe.com/), one of the world's leading online payment processors.
+For simplified & secure billing, CloudSkew has partnered with [Stripe](https://www.stripe.com/), one of the world's leading online payment processors.
 CloudSkew's billing & customer portals are hosted on stripe.com.

 ### Why doesn't the billing portal allow me to cancel my subscription?